alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

 > **Note:** If you want to change the application, then, instead of using the `build_default` Python script, follow the
 > approach defined in [documentation.md](./documentation.md#arm_ml-embedded-evaluation-kit).
 For example, if you wanted to modify the number of
 > MACs units of the Ethos-U, or running a custom neural network.

+> **Note:** The performance summary produced by Vela compiler for any model are **estimates only**.
+Vela computes
+> these figures from a very simplistic approximation.
+To get accurate performance numbers for the Arm Ethos-U NPU,
+> please use the FVP or the FPGA platforms.